projectriff/riff/rfc/rfc-0000-lightweight-rfc-process.md

 * **Active**: The RFC has been drafted and is open for comments.
 When making the PR, the doc should start out in this state.
 * **Accepted**: All the comments have been addressed and the proposed changes have been agreed upon.
 The implementation may start after this point.
 * **Rejected**: The changes proposed on this RFC were not agreed upon and no implementation will follow.
-* **Superseded**: The changes proposed on this RFC aren't in effect anymore, the document may be kept for historical purposes and there is a new RFC that’s more current.
+* **Deprecated**: The changes proposed on this RFC aren't in effect anymore, the document may be kept for historical purposes and there is a new RFC that’s more current.

 ### When to write an RFC?
 The first step for any enhancement should be to file an issue.
 Then you could proceed to open a pull request.
 However, for larger changes, it is advisable to reduce the risk of rejection of the pull request by first gathering input from the community.